Lighthouse-Reports/Vaccinating-the-Undocumented/README.md

 - `confidence_scores_by_country.csv` holds confidence scores by country:
   - Confidence score falls in \[0.0,1.0\]
   - The higher the score, the higher the confidence

+## /data

+- All raw data and question meta data such as question importances are located in this folder.